You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 So let's hope, if you want to keep back yard chickens in Canada, that you have nice neighbours!

-There is a great deal of information about the requirements regarding animal and poultry welfare within the EU to be found at this site of the European Food Safety Authority and at the UK's DEFRA site, but none of it relates to how many chickens can or cannot be kept in a backyard.
+There's a great deal of information about the requirements regarding animal and poultry welfare within the EU to be found at this site of the European Food Safety Authority, but none of it relates to how many chickens can or cannot be kept in a backyard.

 For that information, each member country has its own regulations.
 Generally speaking, once again cockerels (roosters) are frowned upon in urban areas but perfectly acceptable in a rural community.